Faculty Handbook: Vancouver Campus

 Full-Time Faculty

 Full-time faculty's salary compensates them for their teaching load.
 Tutorial courses are not counted against teaching load (with the exception of an incomplete yearly workload) and are compensated independently.
 Note: tutorial courses must be approved by the Assistant/Associate Dean of the relevant program in advance of their start date.
-Tutorial approval is made only by the Executive Director/Campus Dean in the best interests of the university and the student(s).
+Tutorial approval is made only by the Executive Director/Campus Dean in the best interests of the institute and the student(s).
 A faculty member may not teach more than two tutorial courses per term.

 Adjunct Faculty